Peeled GarlicShelf Life, Storage, and Spoilage Guide

 Room Temperature Safety

-Peeled garlic should be refrigerated or frozen promptly after peeling.
-Do not leave peeled garlic at room temperature for more than 2 hours.
+Peeled garlic should be refrigerated promptly after purchase or preparation.
+Discard any peeled garlic that has been left at room temperature for more than 2 hours (or 1 hour if the temperature is above 90°F/32°C).

 Safe Handling

-Always wash hands thoroughly with soap and water before and after handling garlic.
+Wash hands thoroughly with soap and water before and after handling peeled garlic.